ludovicodimartino/MELODY/Queries/Queries.md

 ![](./winsByPopularity.png)

-## Top 10 average weeks on Billboard Hot 100 for artists with ≥10 songs.
+## Average weeks on Billboard Hot 100 for artists with at least 10 songs
-The idea of this query is to figure out what is the top 10 of average number of weeks an artist's song have been on the Billboard Hot 100 chart.
+The idea of this query is to find out the average number of weeks an artist's song has been on the Billboard Hot 100 chart.
 In order to eliminate some misleading results in case an artist have one song or, in general, too few songs, the artist must have at least 10 songs that have been included in the Hot 100.

+For brevity, in the results, we only show the top 10 artists with the highest average.

     PREFIX mel: <http://www.dei.unipd.it/~gdb/ontology/melody#>